 - ¾ cup water less one tablespoon

 - 1 ½ tsp. fresh lemon juice

 Soak macadamia nuts

-- Place nuts in a quart jar and fill with water.
-Soak overnight and up to 24 hours in the refrigerator.
+- Place nuts in a quart jar and fill it with water.
+Soak overnight for up to 24 hours in the refrigerator.

 - Rinse and drain nuts well.
-Place in a Vitamix with remaining ingredients.
-Measure water carefully and don't add too much.
+Place in a Vitamix with the remaining ingredients.
+Measure water carefully, and don't add too much.

 - Turn Vitamix on to medium-low speed and grind briefly until nuts are a uniform coarse meal.